pce-uw-jscript400/w1-node-ecosystem/readme.md

 * **Question:** What is the difference between forking and cloning a repository as opposed to just cloning a repository?

 * **Your Answer:**
+Forking creates a separate copy of the whole repo under a different user, where as cloning is just making a copy, if it is done without forking, it just means that you would like to work on it separately

 ---